-Unauthorised Absence is recorded when no information has been received from the parent or carer of the child or if the reason given is not a valid reason for absence (e.g. adult is ill and unable to take the child to school).
-If a term time holiday is taken without the agreement of the Executive Head, then the child's absence becomes unauthorised and the school may issue a Penalty Notice/fine for such absences.
+Unauthorised absence is recorded when no information has been received from the parent or carer of the child or if the reason given is not a valid reason for absence (e.g. adult is ill and unable to take the child to school).
+If a term time holiday is taken without the agreement of the Head of School, then the child's absence becomes unauthorised and the school may issue a Penalty Notice/fine for such absences.